push-based/ws-nx-summer2025/exercises/17-caching-deep-dive.md

 ### 1. Understanding the task hash

-Everytime we run a task, Nx will associate a hash signature to that task run.
+Every time we run a task, Nx will associate a hash signature to that task run.

 The hash signature is based on following variables:
 - Command being run